delta-io/delta-sharing/README.md

 All other interfaces in this library are considered internal, and they are subject to change across minor/patch releases.

-# Delta Sharing Server
+# Delta Sharing Reference Server

-Delta Sharing Server is a reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).
+The Delta Sharing Reference Server is a reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).
 This can be used to set up a small service to test your own connector that implements the [Delta Sharing Protocol](PROTOCOL.md).
-Note: It's not a completed implementation of secure web server.
+Please note that this is not a completed implementation of secure web server.
 We highly recommend you to put this behind a secure proxy if you would like to expose it to public.

 Here are the steps to setup a server to share your own data.